tkeffer/weert-js/README.md

 WeeRT consists of two, independent parts:
 - A real-time logging and display server, written with [Node](https://nodejs.org/en/), [Express](http://expressjs.com/), and [InfluxDB](https://www.influxdata.com/).
-- A client, written with [React](https://reactjs.org/) and [Redux](https://redux.js.org/),
-that interacts with the server.
+- A client, written with [React](https://reactjs.org/) and [Redux](https://redux.js.org/), which runs in a browser and interacts with the server.

 This utility is still EXPERIMENTAL, and will require some skill to install and administer.

-The server and client use separate install and build procedures.
+In order to use WeeRT, there are three separate install and build procedures:

+1. Install the WeeRT server.
+2. Install the WeeRT uploader on WeeWX.
+This will post LOOP packets to the WeeRT server.
+3. Build the WeeRT client, which will run on a browser.

+Instructions follow.

 ## Installing the WeeRT server